shuque/resolve/README.md

 performance, and reducing the possibility of responses being rate limited by authoritative servers.

+The format of the batch input file is a space-separated query-name, query-type, and query-class per line.
+The type and class if omitted default to 'A' and 'IN'.

 ### Query-name minimization mode

 When invoked with the -m switch, this program uses a **query name